-which mean "peacock".
+PEACOCKEnglish From Middle English pecok meaning "peacock".
 It was originally a nickname for a proud or haughty person.

-.
+ROSE (1)English, French, German, Jewish Means "rose" from Middle English, Old French and Middle High German rose, all from Latin rosa.
 All denote a person of a rosy complexion or a person who lived in an area abundant with roses.
-It is also found derived from the Yiddish royz
+As a Jewish surname it is ornamental, from Yiddish רויז (roiz).

-Denoted a person who sold or made clothes made of scarlet, a kind of cloth, possibly derived from Persian سقرلاط (saghrilat)
+SCARLETTEnglish Denoted a person who sold or made clothes made of scarlet, a kind of cloth, possibly derived from Persian سقرلاط (saghrilat).

 WHITEEnglish Originally a nickname for a person who had white hair or a pale complexion, from Old English hwit "white".